 All-in-one computers: The iMac is an all-in-one computer that combines display, processor, storage and more in one device.
 This keeps a tangle of cords and cumbersome pieces to a minimum.

 Retina display: The iMac’s display screen is called the Retina.
 Some iMac Retina display models are capable of producing 4K or 5K resolution, the sharpest images on the market.

 Device integration: Consumers who also own an iPhone, Apple Watch or iPad tablet can integrate these devices to share apps and data.
 It can centralize user’s data and sync with the iCloud to keep data accessible from any device.

 Fusion Drive: Apple’s Fusion Drive combines the storage space of a standard hard drive with the speed of a flash drive.
 It keeps boot times and app operations fast and responsive.

 Energy efficiency: The iMac is built with energy efficiency and environmental friendliness in mind.
 Its low power requirements and construction from about 30 percent of recycled materials make it a good computer option for environmentally-conscious consumers.

-Apple iMac Company Profile
+Apple iMac Company Information